shazraz/Behavioral-Cloning/writeup.md

 **3.1 Model Architecture**

 The model is built using Keras Sequential model API with TensorFlow on the backend.
-The model consists of the following layers sa reported by the model.summary() method:
+The model consists of the following layers as reported by model.summary():

 | Layer (type)            | Output Shape        | Param # | Comments                                                                                                       |
 |-------------------------|---------------------|---------|----------------------------------------------------------------------------------------------------------------|